Polytan

-Polytan GmbH is a German manufacturer of synthetic turf systems and synthetic sport surfaces.
-It is based in Burgheim, Bavaria, and is a subsidiary of Sport Group Holding.
+Polytan GmbH is a German manufacturer of artificial turf systems and synthetic sport surfaces.
+It is based in Burgheim, Bavaria, and is a subsidiary of Sport Group Holding GmbH.

-Company history
+History

 Polytan was founded in 1970 as Firl + Schretter Sportstättenbau in Neuburg an der Donau and, initially, installed polyurethane-bound in-situ synthetic surfaces for sports facilities.

-In 1995, Polytan started to develop synthetic turf systems and acquired a production facility for synthetic turf and polyurethane in Grefrath (North Rhine-Westfalia).
+In 1995, Polytan started to develop synthetic turf systems and acquired a production facility for synthetic turf and polyurethane in Grefrath (North Rhine-Westphalia).